sbgn/ySBGN/README.md

  - SBGN-ML 0.2 (Process Description)
  - yEd 3.17.1

 To find more information, please check the [Wiki](https://github.com/sbgn/ySBGN/wiki).
-A brief comparison of the tools we used to edit biological diagrams in the SBGN Process Description language is available in the [Features for managing large scale biological diagrams in SBGN PD](https://github.com/sbgn/ySBGN/wiki/Features-editor) page.
-The translation mapping rules are briefly described in [Translation mapping](https://github.com/sbgn/ySBGN/wiki/Translation-mapping) page.
+A brief comparison of the tools we used to edit biological diagrams in the SBGN Process Description language is available in the [Editors](https://github.com/sbgn/ySBGN/wiki/Editors) page.
+The translation mapping rules are briefly described in [Translation](https://github.com/sbgn/ySBGN/wiki/Translation) page.
 The latest release including executable application and source files can be directly donwloaded from [here](https://github.com/sbgn/ySBGN/releases).

 Known issues are shown in the [Issues](https://github.com/sbgn/ySBGN/issues) section and the limitations of the tool are listed on the [Limitations](https://github.com/sbgn/ySBGN/wiki/Limitations) page.